SAP-samples/partner-reference-application/Tutorials/45-Multi-Tenancy-Features-GenAI.md

     1. Open a terminal.

-    2. Run the command `npm add @sap-ai-sdk/ai-api`.
-The package provides tools to manage your scenarios and workflows in SAP AI Core.
+    2. Run the command `npm add @sap-ai-sdk/orchestration`.
+This package incorporates generative AI orchestration capabilities into your AI activities in SAP AI Core.
+It is part of the SAP Cloud SDK for AI, which is the official Software Development Kit (SDK) for SAP AI Core, the generative AI hub, and orchestration workflow.

-    3. Run the command `npm add @sap-ai-sdk/foundation-models`.
-The package incorporates generative AI foundation models into your AI activities in SAP AI Core.
+    3. Run the command `npm add @sap-ai-sdk/prompt-registry`.
+This package incorporates generative AI prompt registry capabilities into your AI activities in SAP AI Core.
+It is also part of the SAP Cloud SDK for AI.

 ### SAP BTP Configuration and Deployment